Optiminer/OptiminerZero/reportbug.md

 * Which version of the miner are you using (shown by `optiminer-zcash --version`).
 * Which graphic driver are you using?
 * What GPUs are you using.
 Post the output of `optiminer-zcash --list-devices`.
-* How often is this problem happending?
+* How often is this problem happening?
 Everytime?
 Sporadically?
 Related to some other events?
 * What is the expected behavior and what is the actual behavior.
+* Try different settings:
+  * Does changing the intensity make any difference (`-i`).
+  * If you have multiple GPUs just run on one (`-d`).
+Also try to remove GPUs from the system.
+  * Try a different mining pool.
+* Enable logging (`--log-file`) and attach log file when reporting the bug.

 # 3. Open an issue.